top of page

 While AmLaws will indeed form internal MSOs to bifurcate and create liquidity events, massively scaling a law firm that already has 500 or 5,000 attorneys is not something that will produce the MOIC multiples investors seek.

-Thus the real money is going to made in the small to mid-sized law firm segment.
-The upsides to this space are easy to spot.
+Thus the serious multiples are going to be made in the small to mid-sized law firm segment.
+Eventually someone will realize the potential of the micro-targets ($2 - $5M topline) and create the Shriram Group.
+The upsides to the $7 - $25M topline space are easy to spot.
 Most law firms operate on a business model that’s literally over one hundred years old.
 Blue-haired Boomers continue to form committees – which are the definition of inefficiency.
-Additionally, people who have no training, experience or expertise, continue to manage HR, tech, payroll etc. This is all incredibly inefficient and time consuming.
+People who have no training, experience or expertise, continue to manage HR, tech, payroll etc. This is all incredibly ripe for modernization and scale.

 Having business professionals who can implement better systems, management and control over such operations seems like a no-brainer.
 However, such thinking proves the danger involved in things that seem easy.
-Because while improving the operations of a law firm will be relatively easy for seasoned professionals, that is not what will increase topline and valuation to the degree that investors would seek.
+Operational improvement in a law firm is often straightforward for seasoned professionals, but it is not what drives the valuation multiples investors seek.

 The Downsides to MSOs are Insidious and Require Expertise to Address